List of His Dark Materials and The Book of Dust characters: Gerard Bonneville

 Dr Gerard Bonneville is a disgraced physicist with a hyena dæmon.
 He studied the Rusakov field, and at some point became involved with Marisa Coulter.
 He was cut off from his research on Dust due to his work being labelled as heretical, and seeks to obtain Lyra to trade for the ability to work on his research again.

 Although Bonneville is seen as a charming handsome man, his hyena dæmon stands out in stark contrast to his own physical appearance.
 People find the creature unnerving and it has an aggressive nature.
 Bonneville has a history of violence, is shown to be going insane, and observed to be abusive towards his own dæmon – cursing, hitting, and mutilating her by cutting off her front legs.
 Malcolm and other characters witness some of this with revulsion, as harming one's own dæmon is considered an extremely disturbing act of self-mutilation.
 The text implies that Bonneville has paedophilic inclinations: Oakley Street agents discuss using Malcolm as bait to blackmail him, and he makes advances towards a fifteen-year-old Alice.

 In La Belle Sauvage, during the flood, Bonneville follows Malcolm, Alice, and Lyra.
 Bonneville attacks Alice on the steps of a mausoleum during a storm.
 Malcolm is forced to beat Bonneville to death with a canoe paddle.
 Malcolm inherits Bonneville's research notes, and an alethiometer which he gives to the Master of Jordan College, when Lord Asriel seeks academic sanctuary for the infant Lyra.

 Alice Parslow (Mrs Lonsdale)

 Alice Parslow and her dæmon Ben are 15 in La Belle Sauvage.
 In The Secret Commonwealth, Alice is revealed to be the same person as Mrs Lonsdale, the housekeeper of Jordan College who is a minor character in Northern Lights, by which time she has been married and widowed, Ben has settled as a terrier.

+Introduced in The Secret Commonwealth

+Marcel Delamere

+Marcel Delamere, Lyra's uncle and an ambitious Magisterium Cardinal.